-This 4-Ingredient Potato Soup is one of those easy, cozy soup recipes you’ll want to file away for quick recall when comfort food cravings hit.
+This easy 4-Ingredient Potato Soup is one of those simple, cozy soup recipes you’ll want to file away for quick recall when comfort food cravings hit.

 Jump to:

-I like to use Russet potatoes, but you can also use Yukon Gold.
+- Potatoes - I like to use Russet potatoes, but you can also use Yukon Gold.
 Russet potatoes have a drier, less waxy consistency than other varieties, perfect for soaking up flavor and dissolving into soup.
+If you love potato soups, you also have to try this cheddar-spiked cheesy Baked Potato Soup.

-Either store-purchased or homemade broth work; note that I’m calling for the use of broth, which is seasoned, whereas stock is not (see below for the differences between broth and stock).
-I prefer to use homemade chicken or beef broth if I have time to make it.
-Try this easy Instant Pot Beef Bone Broth.
+- Chicken or beef broth - Either store-purchased or homemade broth work; please note that I’m calling for the use of broth, which is seasoned, whereas stock is not (see below for the differences between broth and stock).
+I prefer to use homemade chicken or beef bone broth if I have time to make it.

-That's right, this 4-ingredient soup is made without milk.
+- Cream cheese - That's right, this 4-ingredient soup is made without milk.
 Instead, I like to reach for cream cheese because it adds body and has a mellow sweetness and tang that makes it perfect for this creamy potato soup.
 I recommend using full-fat cream cheese, but you can use lower-fat versions to lighten things up.
+If you'd prefer not to use creamy cheese, you can use heavy cream instead.
+Just add it at the end of cooking time; I'd start with adding ½ cup of heavy cream, then keep slowly adding until you are satisfied with the flavor and consistency.

 Substitutions